 So, if you want to get your BBQ fix no matter the season and (why not?) have some fun in the process, here are the five best charcoal smokers on the market today plus a bunch of other information you’ll need to get the meat smoking cracking.

-What to Check When Shopping For A Charcoal Smoker
+- What to Check When Shopping For the Best Charcoal Smoker

 Now that you know how to use a charcoal smoker like a pro, you have every right to get your hands on the best one ASAP and get the smoking started.
-To save you the time, confusion and probably headache, we present you with the top 5 charcoal smokers on the market today.
+To save you the time, confusion and probably headache, we present you with the top 5 charcoal smoker reviews.
 We also focus on every smoker’s impressive and could-be-better qualities to help you make a more accurate decision.
 So, here’s what you need to know.

 Not to exaggerate, but Weber is a pioneer company in the household smoker industry.
 Due to their high-quality products, this company has introduced us to a lifestyle of relaxed backyard barbecues.
 The Smokey Mountain Cooker is one of the company’s masterpieces, combining efficiency with a compact design.
 Let’s take a look at some of its pros and cons.